gkao25/wildfire-mitigation-report/README.md

 ## Packages

-Please download the following Python packages so they are ready for import when you run the code.
+Please download the following Python packages using `pip install` so they are ready for import when you run the code.

 Basic data science packages:
 - Numpy